The Secret to Making Iced Tea

 • If water clouds right after brewing, lower brewing temperature.

-• Hard water, chlorine, and high mineral content can be the cause of cloudy tea.
+• Hard water, chlorine, and high mineral content can be the cause of cloudiness.
 (Use filtered, spring water.)

 • Do not use a cast iron or aluminum pot.